immutable/gu-composited-card/README.md

 ### @property({ type: String }) responsiveImageSizes

 OPTIONAL: a sizes string to indicate to the browser, roughly how big images will be once they are rendered into the layout.
 If this input is missing, the cards will automatically use the lowest resolution assets available.
+To read more about this syntax and how it's used, [go here](https://css-tricks.com/sometimes-sizes-is-quite-important/).

 ## Install dependencies